A Perfectly Fitted Stock is Essential to Optimum Performance and Accuracy

-After a bit of time out on the clays course, shooting enthusiasts will quickly recognize issues or “problem” areas.
+After a bit of time out on the clays course, shooting enthusiasts may recognize issues or “problem” areas.
 For instance, you may shoot behind the target, or over the target.
-And wow, your cheek and/ or shoulder really take a beating.
-What could be going on?
+Maybe your cheek and/ or shoulder are really take a beating.
+Perhaps the balance doesn't seem quite right.

 You’re shotgun may not fit you properly, and you may be compromising proper form and technique in order to overcome these rather unpleasant occurrences.
 The ideal shotgun fit is very personal.
 It has to do with everything from gender, body shape, eye dominance, left or right handed.
 Since most guns are made for right-handed shooters, the lefties of the shooting world are presented with the challenge of finding a good left-handed gun with an uncompromising fit.
 It is often a challenge for women too, whose arms are usually shorter, their cheekbones higher, necks longer etc.